 All free museums and attractions to visit in New Zealand

-If you are on a budget New Zealand still has a lot to offer for you culturally, including free museums, free activities and free attractions.
-56 museums and attractions in New Zealand can be visited without charge.
+New Zealand has a lot to offer for you culturally, even if you're on a budget, including free museums, free activities and free attractions.
+52 museums and attractions in New Zealand can be visited without charge.

 Are you looking for free things to do in New Zealand?
 These are the best places to visit: